husainkhambaty/datavisualize/README.md

 1. git clone https://github.com/husainkhambaty/datavisualize.git
 2. make create

+If you are using a Windows machine, you would need to download "Make for Windows" (http://gnuwin32.sourceforge.net/packages/make.htm) and run it in the Docker Command Line Interface (CLI) console.

-Now you can open a browser and go to http://localhost:10000 to access the Grafana Dashboard.
+You can open a browser and go to http://localhost:10000 to access the Grafana Dashboard.
 You can use the "light:light" user account to access a non-privileged account to view the dashboards.

 ## Ports